Franchise or License?

 It is important to note that, even if an arrangement doesn’t meet the Florida definition of business opportunity, if it meets the FTC definition, then the FTC business opportunity rule must be satisfied.

 The good news, though, is that even if a business licensing arrangement falls within the definition of a business opportunity, the disclosure obligations are much less onerous than for a franchise.
-The disclosures are generally short, do not require financial statements and are a lot less time consuming to prepare.
+The disclosures are generally short, do not require financial statements, and are a lot less time-consuming (read: expensive) to prepare.

-Expanding a business through franchising or licensing must be accomplished carefully to avoid running afoul of franchise disclosure requirements and business opportunity laws.
-Once required disclosures are provided, a properly structured franchising or licensing arrangement can lead to successful growth of an already successful business.
+Franchising to expand your business must be accomplished carefully to avoid running afoul of franchise disclosure laws.
+At the end of the day, business owners must remember that whether or not a business arrangement is a franchise or a license depends on the arrangement, not the name.
+Once required disclosures are provided, a properly structured franchising arrangement can lead to successful growth of an already successful business.